Ammy Virk: Acting

-In 2017, he started with playing a special appearance in the Tarsem Jassar's starrer Rabb Da Radio song "Akh Boldi".
+In 2017, he started with playing a special appearance in the Tarsem Jassar's starrer Rabb Da Radio's song "Akh Boldi".
 In May, his thriller film Saab Bahadar was released.
 Jasmine Singh of The Tribune, said "Now, it's time for the Saab Bahadur to come in- Punjabi singer-actor Ammy Virk plays the real cop, the Saab Bahadur in the film [...] he nails it this time too."
 Gurlove Singh of BookMyShow said, "There's no denying the fact that Ammy Virk is the heart and soul of Saab Bahadar.
 He is portraying the titular role and has introduced us to a new brand of a cop with his spellbinding performance.
 He enacts his character with earnestness and authenticity.
 He is brilliant in every frame and charges assertively throughout the film.
 His portrayal of Saab Bahadar stamps the fact that he is one of the most sought-after actors in the Punjabi film industry these days."
 The film was critically praised but commercially it was not that good.

 You can't experiment much.
 If you make an experimental film in Punjab, then I don't think it will work right now as the market is not that big.
 If the market grows, then more types of genres like action and suspense can also do well.